sandygudie/SCA-old/README.md

 # SCA-Cloud-School-Application
-Creating a dockerfile with Node js
+Creating a Dockerfile with Node js

 ### Running the project locally
 - Fork this repository